r1mikey/research-unix-v7/README.md

 sudo dd if=/dev/rdisk2 of=tools/sd.img bs=16m
 ```

+Alternately, you can download an SD card image from the releases page of this GitHub repo.

 ## Interim Build Instructions

 I've been using the (now defunct) GCC cross toolchain from Carlson Minot to build on macOS.
 Building on Linux should be a lot easier.
 Obtain the Carlson Minot toolchain from [this GitHub mirror](https://github.com/mathworks/Carlson-Minot-G-Lite/releases) and install it to `/usr/local/carlson-minot` (so that `/usr/local/carlson-minot/crosscompilers/bin` exists).